umbraco/UmbracoDocs/Reference/Routing/WebApi/authorization.md

 ### Using UmbracoAuthorizeAttribute

-To secure your controller based on back offce membership use the attribute: `Umbraco.Web.WebApi.UmbracoAuthorizeAttribute`.
+To secure your controller based on back office membership use the attribute: `Umbraco.Web.WebApi.UmbracoAuthorizeAttribute`.

 *It's important to note the namespace since we have another class called UmbracoAuthorizeAttribute in a different namespace that is used for MVC.*